sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Test by scripting was introduced in sitespeed.io 8.0 and Browsertime 4.0 and makes it possible to measure a user journey.
 A user can visit multiple pages, clicking on links, log in, adding items to the cart ... yeah almost measure anything you want.

+In sitespeed.io 27.0 the project was moved to a [pure ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+You can choose to either have your scripting file be a ESM or CommonJS file.
+If you use ESM your file should end with *.mjs* .
+If it is common JS use *.cjs*.
+All our examples on this page is ESM.
+Before 27.0 all files was common JS.

 Scripting work the same in Browsertime and sitespeed.io, the documentation here are for both of the tools.

 You have three different choices when you create your script: